radius-project/docs/docs/content/concepts/faq/index.md

 [Terraform](https://www.terraform.io/) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform is a great tool for deploying infrastructure, but doesn't provide a way to model an entire application and the dependencies between services and infrastructure, or act as an abstraction layer for multiple cloud providers.

-Teams looking to leverage existing Terraform templates can use [Recipes]({{< ref "/guides/recipes/overview" >}}) to manage infrastructure provisioning, with the application defined in Bicep.
+Teams looking to leverage existing Terraform modules can use [Recipes]({{< ref "/guides/recipes/overview" >}}) to manage infrastructure provisioning, with the application defined in Bicep.
 The ability to define Radius applications in Terraform in addition to Bicep is on the roadmap.

 ### How does Radius compare to Dapr?